-This is due to the fact that HIPAA compliance is less about technology and more about how technology is implemented.
-Any software solution or cloud service that is labelled as HIPAA-compliant can easily be used in a manner that breaches HIPAA Rules.
+In order to properly address the question, “Is Google Drive HIPAA compliant?” there are a number of factors to consider.
+This is due to the fact that HIPAA compliance is less about specific technologies and more about how technologies are utilized.
+Any software solution or cloud service that is labelled HIPAA-compliant can easily be used in a manner that breaches HIPAA Rules.

-- Set up access controls properly
+- Set up effective access controls

-- Implement 2-factor authentication for access
+- Implement 2-factor authentication

-- Use detailed and strong passwords
+- Use strong passwords

 - Disable file syncing

 - Do not allow files to share externally

 - Change the default file visibility to “private”